Insurgency: Sandstorm

 Insurgency: Sandstorm is a multiplayer tactical first-person shooter video game developed by New World Interactive and published by Focus Home Interactive.
 The game is a sequel to the 2014 video game Insurgency.
-Set in an unnamed fictional Middle Eastern region, the game depicts a conflict between two factions: "Security", loosely based on various world militaries (namely NATO forces; United States SOCOM; the armed forces of Iraq, Afghanistan, and Syria; Kurdish YPG and YPJ; and Western private military companies); and "Insurgents", loosely based on various paramilitary and terrorist groups (namely ISIL, the Taliban, Al-Qaeda, Security defectors, and implied Russian mercenaries).
+Set in an unnamed fictional Middle Eastern region, the game depicts a conflict between two factions: Security and Insurgents.

 Insurgency: Sandstorm was officially announced in February 2016 for Microsoft Windows.
 It was released on December 12, 2018, for Windows; the previously announced Linux and macOS versions of the game were cancelled.
-The PlayStation 4 and Xbox One versions went through numerous delays and were released alongside PlayStation 5 and Xbox Series X/S versions on September 29, 2021.
+The PlayStation 4 and Xbox One versions went through numerous delays and were released on September 29, 2021, followed by PlayStation 5 and Xbox Series X/S versions on January 30, 2024.

-Insurgency: Sandstorm received critical acclaim for its realistic gameplay, level design, sound design, atmosphere, graphics, and fluid animations, but was criticized for its technical issues and optimization, with some lamenting the cancellation of the planned story campaign.
+Insurgency: Sandstorm received generally favorable reviews from critics, who praised its realistic gameplay, level design, sound design, atmosphere, graphics, and fluid animations, but criticized its technical issues and optimization, with some lamenting the cancellation of the planned story campaign.

 Gameplay

 Similar to Insurgency and Day of Infamy, Insurgency: Sandstorm features a minimal HUD, lacking a health bar, ammunition count, or minimap.
 The Insurgency series has tactical, realistic gameplay, with moments of intensity.
 Weapons are accurate and can kill in very few shots, placing emphasis on using teamwork and cooperation to survive.
 Like its predecessors, most game modes in Sandstorm do not feature instant respawns; instead, dead players must spectate and wait for their team to complete an objective in order to respawn.
 Improvements from Insurgency include updated visuals, character customization, cosmetics, weapon skins, a player progression system, larger maps, and drivable technicals.

-Players are separated into two teams: Security and Insurgents.
-Security primarily uses weaponry originating from NATO and Western countries, such as the M4A1, G36K, L85A2, AUG, and MP7, while Insurgents use a diverse mixture of weaponry, ranging from Russian and Chinese weapons such as the AK-74, TOZ-194, QBZ-97, and PKM, to older Western weapons including the M16A2 and P90, to outdated World War II-era weapons like the Welrod and M1 Garand.
+Players are divided into two opposing teams: Security and Insurgents.
+Security primarily uses newer weaponry predominantly originating from NATO and Western countries (e.g. M4A1, L85A2, MP7, M110 SASS, M45A1), while Insurgents use a diverse mixture of weaponry ranging from Russian and Chinese weapons (e.g. AK-74, QBZ-03, TOZ-194, PKM, Makarov) to outdated and unique Western weapons (e.g. M16A2, P90, M1 Garand, Welrod).
+Each faction is designed to be asymmetric, and while most weapons have a loose "equivalent", they typically do not perform similarly; for example, though Security's MR 73 is intended to be their "high-powered sidearm" equivalent to the Insurgents' Desert Eagle, both weapons are different types of handguns (a double-action/single-action revolver and a semi-automatic pistol, respectively) and are notably different in gameplay style, situational effectiveness, and attachments.